bartelsjoshuac/Corduroy/GCS.md

 4. Start a shell: *docker-compose exec corduroyserver bash*
 5. create the Django SuperUser: *python manage.py createsuperuser*
 6. Populate the demo user: *python manage.py populate_users*
 7. Populate some sample data: *python manage.py populate_data*
+8. If you wish to have current weather data displayed, you need to manually insert a valie OpenWeatherMap.org API key at the end of the settings.py file.
+If you contact the author, he might give you one :-)
-8. Access your server using the IP address from Step 7 above at http://<EXTERNAL_IP>:8000
+9. Access your server using the IP address from Step 7 above at http://<EXTERNAL_IP>:8000

 ## Going back to GCS
 1. Set your project *gcloud config set project corduroy-project3*